Createdd/Writing/articles/Reflect2017.md

 This goes very well for law.
 As I see it, law is the science of organizing societies.

-This year my focus was on:
+This year's focus was on:
 - Criminal law and criminal procedure law
 - European Law
 - Company and Capital Markets Law